Foreign Exchange Compliance Colombia Property - Lynceus Law Firm

 Fund transfer channel advisory

-We advise on the correct channel for bringing money into Colombia typically a brokerage account (cuenta de corretaje) with an authorized foreign exchange intermediary.
+We advise on the correct channel for bringing money into Colombia typically a brokerage account with an authorized foreign exchange intermediary.
 Sending funds directly to a personal bank account classifies them as personal remittances, not foreign investment.
 This classification cannot be changed after the transfer and permanently eliminates your repatriation rights and FDI registration eligibility.

 Brokerage account setup coordination